Phonic Phase 3

 The A Extra Series and B Extra Series introduce the high-frequency words 'to, go, we, you, are, said, play, out, down, for'.
 No new vowel digraphs are used..

 The A Digraphs Series introduces the new high-frequency words 'does, who', reinforces the vowel spellings 'ee, ay, oo, ow, ou, er, ai' and introduces 'y' in 'fly, sky'.

 The B Digraphs Series reinforces the digraphs 'sh, ch, ee, ay, ai, er, ow, ou, oo'.

 All the reading books described above also contain some adjacent consonants to blend as described in Phonic Phase 4.

 The photocopiable volume Activities Volume 2 provides reading,writing and comprehension exercises for books 5-10 in the A Series and the B Series.

 WA7: Writing and Comprehension Activities for A17-24 and B 17-24 provides reading, writing and comprehension exercises for the books in the A Digraphs Series and the B Digraphs Series.

 ****GRAPHEME and WORD CARDS****

 Alphabet Cards These 42 cards are for the letters of the alphabet and the consonant digraphs.

 Grapheme Cards These 42 cards are for words containing the vowel spellings of Phase 3 and Phase 5.

 The letter 'y'.

-This letter has at least three different roles in the English language.
+This letter has four different roles in the English language.

 One of its roles is as a consonant at the beginning of a word, e.g. in the words 'yes, you, yacht, yoghurt'.
 Children usually learn this role as the first sound/symbol correspondence of 'y' in Phonic Phase 3.